vdamewood/seirina/Readme.md

 synthesized music.
 Currently, it supports generating a single-channel stream of a single wave form with a fixed ADSR envelop.

 Seirina uses Cmake for its build system.
-Make a directly, called `build`, `cd` into it, and run `cmake ..`, then `make`, to build Seirina.
+Make a directory, called `build`, `cd` into it, and run `cmake ..`, then `make`, to build Seirina.